 Imagine living in a foreign country.
 The culture is different, the food is different, and the language is different.
 Simple tasks like filling out a normal form for your child to go to school can be daunting and nearly impossible.
-“Simple” tasks to natives find easy become difficult tasks for immigrants.
-Being an immigrant or refugee isn’t easy.
-And figuring out life in a foreign country alone is even harder.
-But it doesn’t have to be.
-Having a native walk with you and talk you through those “simple” tasks can make living in a different country enjoyable and even life giving.
+“Simple” tasks that natives find easy become difficult tasks for immigrants.
+Being an immigrant or refugee isn’t easy, and figuring out life in a foreign country alone is even harder, but it doesn’t have to be.
+Having a native walk with you and talk you through those “simple” tasks can make living in a different country enjoyable and even life-giving.
 God said to His people in Exodus 22:21 “...Remember, you yourselves were once foreigners in the land of Egypt.”
 Here are some tangible ways to help immigrants in our community:

 Help adults learn English by assisting in Clarice Esslinger's class.

 Attend a Sunday afternoon worship service with the South Sudanese Congregation that meets in our church.